The Hawaiian Mission Houses Historic Site and Archives:

 Chamberlain House (Ka Hale Kamalani) (1831)

 Also built from coral blocks, this structure was completed in 1841 and contains a replica of the first printing press to be brought to Hawaii.
 Here, some of the first books and printed materials in Hawaii were produced.
 The restored printing office shows how early Protestant Missionaries and native Hawaiians collaborated on the production of numerous books and other printed materials first printed in the Hawaiian language

 Listen to historian Peter Salter describe the Ramage Press

-Hawaiian Mission Houses is a National Historic Landmark and is accredited by the American Association of Museums.
+Hawaiian Mission Houses Historic Site and Archives is a National Historic Landmark and is accredited by the American Alliance of Museums.

 Cherished family heirlooms collected by the Hawaiian Mission Children's Society form the core of the curatorial collections at Hawaiian Mission Houses.
 Each of these objects, generously donated by individuals, families or institutions, has its own story to tell about the early missionaries, who left the comfort and security of their homes in New England to travel to a distant land thousands of miles away.

 Many of the items in the Museum's collections survived a five-month journey around Cape Horn.
 They provide valuable insight into the domestic lives of 19th century Americans.
 Other pieces crafted locally or received as gifts from Hawaiian royalty or visiting sea captains, combine New England design with the use of Hawaiian materials such as native woods and fibers.
 Some pieces reflect the lucrative business of the China Trade.